bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## Visual Experiment

-A guest came to class to present his work.

 He designs and builds furniture exclusively from reclaimed materials.

 The students were very excited about his ideas, but as a group deemed the furniture aesthetically undesirable.